Last updated Last updated June 26, 2025

 How to contact Whitepages directly

-If you’re looking to contact Whitepages directly, you can email their customer support team at [email protected] or submit a request via Help Center.
-They will respond to your request within 30 days.
+If you’re looking to contact Whitepages directly, you can email their customer support team at [email protected] or submit a request via the Help Center.
+They should respond to your request within 30 days.
 Another option is to write to Whitepages Privacy Manager, 2033 Sixth Avenue Suite #1100, Seattle, WA 98121.

 Your data is still exposed on other brokers